 That euphoria usually lasts about three days.
 My teens, as it turns out, eat like Hobbits and are complete slobs who celebrate the end of the routine and constraints of school by jettisoning even minimal standards of cleanliness.
 By Day 4, I’ve noticed that there are more dirty dishes on the kitchen counter—even though I just cleaned up the last set 15 minutes ago.
 Every morning, the family room looks like it got hit by a tornado: ice cream dishes, dirty socks, empty Gatorade bottles next to pooling red stains, and popsicle sticks dropped casually onto the nest of blankets left on the sofa.
 Everything smells like dirty feet.
 My messy teenagers have settled in for the summer.

 To prevent me from going all Joan Crawford on them, my messy teenagers and I have reached a compromise.
-You can live in filth in your own rooms, but your bedroom doors stay shut (so I can’t see in), and the rooms we all use stay reasonably tidy.
+You can live in filth in your own rooms, but the doors to messy teenage rooms stay shut (so I can’t see in), and the rooms we all use stay reasonably tidy.
 Put your dishes in the dishwasher.
 Wash the egg pan after you use it.
 Basically: clean up your own mess.
 I make a conscious effort to relax a little and be good-humored about a little disorder; they try to remember to clean up without being asked.
-After all, school will start up again all too soon.
+After all, school will start up again all too soon and remove that summer stress.
 And when it’s a little too clean and a little too quiet around here, I will miss those slovenly darlings.

 TEEN | Charlie Parent